4 Google Docs Retrospective Templates

 • Set the frame: TO begin, you need to set the rules of the game, expectations and goals of the retro and create a safe and positive environment for open and honest feedback.

-• Collect data: Gather relevant project data, such as metrics and feedback from your team members.
-A good preparation for the next step can be a first classification into "this worked well", "this worked badly" and "we should test this".
+• Collect data: Collect relevant project data, such as metrics and feedback from your team members.
+Good preparation for the next step can be an initial classification into “what worked well”, “what worked badly” and “what we should test”.
 Retro templates provide an ideal framework for this.

 • Generate insights: Analyzes data together to identify trends, causes, and effects.